Treatment for PTSD

 A mother “good enough”

 Winnicott’s ideas were derived from Melanie Klein’s theories.
 He believed that the psyche of a child develops in relation to a real, influential parent.
 His emphasis on the mother as a “good-enough mother” who relates to the child with “primary maternal preoccupation” is central to the healthy development of the child’s self.
-Winnicott argues that ” the foundations of child’s health are laid down by the ordinary mother in her ordinary loving care of her own baby”.
-According to Winnicott, a failure of the mother to provide a “holding environment” can lead to the development of a “false self”.
-The false self is a defence mechanism that is created when the child’s real self is not recognized or acknowledged by the mother.
-The false self is a facade that the child presents to the world not being able to recognize its true self.
+Winnicott argues that “the foundations of a child’s health are laid down by the ordinary mother in her ordinary loving care of her own baby.”
+According to Winnicott, a failure of the mother to provide a “holding environment” can lead to the development of a “false self.”
+The false self is a defence mechanism that is created when the child’s real self is not recognised or acknowledged by the mother.
+The false self is a facade that the child presents to the world, not being able to recognise its true self.

 Holding environment

 In contrast to other psychoanalysts using Freudian terms such as “Ego” and “Id”, Winnicott used the term “Self” to refer to both.
 The term “Self” was previously established by Carl Gustav Jung.
 However, Winnicott used it in a different context.
-For Winnicott, feeling real, being in touch with oneself and other was essential to life.
-The feeling of being alive and authentic in mind and body, expressing spontaneous emotions allows people to connect with others and develop their creativity.
+For Winnicott, feeling real and being in touch with oneself and others was essential to life.
+The feeling of being alive and authentic in mind and body and expressing spontaneous emotions allows people to connect with others and develop their creativity.

 John Bowlby, PTSD and the Child Trauma in WW II